MonashProteomics/MaSpeQC/README.md

 To start the database for MaSpeQC, open a console window, navigate to _/Software/mysql-5.7.41-winx64/bin_ and type:
 - `mysqld`

+Alternatively, run _startMYSQL.bat_ located in the _Software_ directory.
 Leave this window open when using MaSpeQC.
 It is also possible to run the MySQL database server as a service making it available without manual activation.
 For more information see https://dev.mysql.com/doc/refman/8.4/en/windows-start-service.html